anuragjha/peerChat/README.md

 #### 1. Decentralized
-1. Each bot is a server and holds own memory for processing.
+a.
+Each bot is a server and holds own memory for processing.
-2. Mechanism to know alive peers and identify dead peers by sending and receieving alive beats.
+b.
+Mechanism to know alive peers and identify dead peers by sending and receieving alive beats.

 #### 2. Chatbox
-1. API -> GET /chat
+a.
+API -> GET /chat
-   Opens a chat interface
+   Opens a chat interface to send messages and files across to other peers.